I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 Writes volumes on all sorts of topics...lots of science.
 We only

-have time to skim over a few topics: Being, Cosmology, Proof for God, Epistemology.
+have time to skim over a few topics: Being, Cosmology, Proof for God, (Soul if we have time), Epistemology.

 A. The flying man: You're "born" full-grown with all your intellectual abilites in a sensory deprivation tank.
 What would you know?
 (W p.112)